zef-dev/convoworks-core/README.md

 ## Beta period

 Please note that the Convoworks is currently in beta phase and it is planned to be released in March 2021.
+In a meanwhile, we will have several releases and some of them could have breaking changes.

+When there is a breaking change we will round the minor version to multiplier of 10.

+Here is the example how it might look:

+* 0.40.0 - breaking changes
+* 0.32.0 - improvements
+* 0.31.0 - improvements
+* 0.30.0 - breaking changes
+* 0.21.0 - improvements
+* 0.20.0 - improvements // if it was breaking chenge it would be 1.30
+* 0.19.0 - improvements
+* 0.18.0 - improvements

 ## Overview